While U.S. struggles to roll out coronavirus contact tracing, Germany has been doing it from the start

 “Very nice,” he replies with wry Berlin humor.

 “Exactly.
 Then you’ll have it behind you,” she says with a laugh.
 The banter keeps a jovial veneer to the conversation, even as the elderly patient tells her he has underlying conditions: hypertension and diabetes.
-She runs through his symptoms: A cough, but nothing else.
+She runs through his symptoms: a cough and fatigue.

 In contrast to the tracing programs heralded in countries such as China, Singapore and South Korea, Germany’s effort is decidedly low-tech.
 Privacy concerns — which run strong in Europe and particularly deep in Germany, with its not-so-distant memories of fascism and communism — have limited the potential of contact-tracing apps.
 So the tracing is largely a case of calling the recently diagnosed patient and asking his or her movements.